 Kit van Tulleken is considered one of the pre-eminent independent advisers to publishing, information and data companies in the U.K., Europe and North America.
 Kit provides strategic, governance, and independent advice to CEOs, chairmen, senior executives, directors and entrepreneurs in the publishing, digital content and delivery sectors.
 Her clients derive from long-standing industry relationships.
 Her success is based on her industry knowledge, network of relationships, innovative ideas, an understanding of risk and compliance and, above all, discretion.
 Kit works exclusively in the media sector, using her network and market knowledge to benefit her clients.
 Over the last 25 years, she has initiated and completed some 150 transactions.

-Zoë Pagnamenta is a literary agent of literary fiction and nonfiction.
-She founded her eponymous agency in New York in May, 2008.
-Previously, she spent five years as the director of the New York office of Peters, Fraser & Dunlop, and as an agent at The Wylie Agency in both New York and London.
+Zoë Pagnamenta is the co-founder and managing partner of Calligraph, a literary agency with offices in New York and Boston.
 Zoë represents a range of literary fiction and non-fiction.
-Born in the US, but raised in the UK, Zoë has lived in New York since 1995 and works with a list of writers from both sides of the Atlantic, including winners of Bancroft, Samuel Johnson and Pulitzer Prizes, Cullman Center and Guggenheim Fellowships, PEN and Whiting Awards.
-She was recently appointed a Fellow of the New York Institute for the Humanities at NYU.
+Prior to forming Calligraph in June 2023, she ran her eponymous agency for fifteen years, spent five years as the director of the New York office of Peters, Fraser & Dunlop, and worked for several years as an agent at the Wylie Agency in both New York and London.
+Born in the US, but raised in the UK, Zoë has lived in New York for many years and works with a list of writers, including many historians, from both sides of the Atlantic, including winners of Bancroft, Samuel Johnson and Pulitzer Prizes, Cullman Center and Guggenheim Fellowships, PEN and Whiting Awards.
+She is a Fellow of the New York Institute for the Humanities at the NYPL.

-Ryerson Symons is a Partner in the Firm’s New York Office.
-His practice focuses on mergers and acquisitions and other business combination transactions as well as corporate finance transactions.
-Mr. Symons has frequently represented many of the world's leading private equity firms, including Apax Partners, The Blackstone Group, KKR, Permira and Providence Equity Partners.
-Mr. Symons joined Simpson Thacher in 1992 and was based in the Firm’s London office from 1994-1996.
-In 1997, he spent a year on secondment with Gide Loyrette Nouel in Paris before returning to the Firm’s New York office where he became partner in 2001.
+Ryerson Symons is a Partner of Simpson Thacher & Bartlett based in New York.
+His practice focuses on corporate matters and he regularly advises many of the world's leading private equity firms.
 Mr. Symons received a Bachelor of Arts in History and Political Science from McGill University in 1988, a Bachelor of Arts in Jurisprudence from Oxford University in 1990 and a Bachelor of Laws from Dalhousie University in 1992.